-According to the results of this study, the incidence of maternal side effects was relatively low in the two study groups compared to other reports (7,8).
-Additionally incidence of side effects was also comparable, as compared to previous publications that showed higher rates with intravenous opioids use (15,16).
-In terms of effects on the newborn, there was no difference between the groups in the incidence of neonatal outcomes that were examined.
-The rate of neonatal adverse events was generally low in both study groups and in accordance with others particularly related to the occurrence of neonatal respiratory depression (9).
+According to the results of this study, the incidence of maternal adverse effects was relatively low in the 2 study groups compared with other reports (7,8).
+In addition, the incidence of adverse effects was also comparable, vs previous publications that showed higher rates with intravenous opioid use (15,16).
+In terms of effects on the newborn, there was no difference between the groups in the incidence of the neonatal outcomes examined.
+The rate of neonatal adverse events was generally low in both study groups and, in accordance with other studies, particularly related to the occurrence of neonatal respiratory depression (9).

-The nitrous oxide group tended to have a higher rate of breastfeeding immediately after birth than in the pethidine group.
-It can be thought that this difference is related to the degree of sleepiness of the mother after birth and her ability to breastfeed.
+The nitrous oxide group tended to have a higher rate of breastfeeding immediately after birth than the pethidine group.
+This difference could be related to the degree of sleepiness of the mother after birth and her ability to breastfeed.
 Nevertheless, there was no difference between the groups in sleepiness rate.
-Administration of pethidine intravenously cross the placenta and can accumulate in the fetal blood system and affect newborn behavior including suckling ability after birth (17-19).
-This is in contrast to nitrous oxide which is released rapidly from the blood system (20).
-In this study we did not examine the levels of pethidine and its metabolites in the newborns' blood, but it is possible that this explanation underlies the difference in the rate of immediate breastfeeding between groups.
+Intravenously administered pethidine crosses the placenta and can accumulate in the fetal blood system and affect newborn behavior, including suckling ability (17-19).
+This is in contrast to nitrous oxide, which is rapidly released from the blood system (20).
+In this study, we did not examine the levels of pethidine and its metabolites in the newborns' blood, but it is possible that this explanation underlies the difference in the rate of immediate breastfeeding between groups.

-Satisfaction is a complex measure associated with several personal and environmental characteristics and is difficult to assess thoroughly.
-During childbirth many factors affect the mother's satisfaction, including the mother's expectations, her involvement in the birth process and the relationship with the care team (21,22).
-In this trial, mother's satisfaction and willingness to use the same painkiller in the future were comparable between the groups.
+Satisfaction is a complex measure associated with various personal and environmental characteristics and is difficult to assess thoroughly.
+During childbirth, many factors affect the mother's satisfaction, including the mother's expectations, her involvement in the birth process, and her relationship with the care team (21,22).
+In this trial, mothers’ satisfaction and willingness to use the same painkiller in the future were comparable between the groups.

 Strength and limitations

-The different form of administration of the two study drugs led to difficulty in using a placebo and conducting a double blind trial.
-The strengths of the study stem from being a randomized trial, focusing on multiparous women only, i.e., a group of parous women that use intrapartum analgesia other than epidural in higher percentage compared to primiparous women.
-In addition, the fact that the study was conducted in a single institution, with identical intrapartum management reinforces the results.
+The different forms of administration of the 2 study drugs made it difficult to use a placebo and conduct a double-blind trial.
+The strengths of the study stem from its randomized design that focuses on multiparous women only, that is, a group of parous women that use intrapartum analgesia other than epidural at a higher percentage compared with primiparous women.
+In addition, the fact that the study was conducted in a single institution, with identical intrapartum management, reinforces the results.

 Conclusion

-The best painkiller is one that will have a beneficial effect on the pain with minimal side effects for the mother and the newborn.
-There are many years of experience in using both nitrous oxide and pethidine in the delivery ward.
+The best painkiller is one that will have a beneficial effect on the pain with minimal adverse effects for the mother and newborn.
+Many years of experience have been accumulated in the delivery ward for both nitrous oxide and pethidine.
 Both are easy to use and associated with low costs.
-The results of the present trial show that nitrous oxide has similar efficacy to pethidine and might be associated with increase breastfeeding rate immediately after birth.
-Use of nitrous oxide for the purpose of reducing opioid use peripartum is probably another goal since chronic postpartum use of opioid stands as a great concern.
-These observations enable to provide informed and reliable counsel to mothers, particularly multiparous, on the various options for pain relief during childbirth.
+The results of the present trial show that nitrous oxide has a similar efficacy to pethidine and might be associated with an increased breastfeeding rate immediately after birth.
+The use of nitrous oxide to reduce peripartum opioid use is probably another goal because chronic postpartum use of opioid is a major concern.
+These observations enable clinicians to provide informed and reliable counsel to mothers, particularly multiparas, regarding the various options for pain relief during childbirth.

 References